vsm/vsm-box/README.md

     (or more so that VsmBox is at least `minWidth` wide).
 (This is useful for resetting VsmBox width after its content became a lot narrower, e.g. after many Deletes or Enters).
+  - Ctrl+Backspace:
+    when pressed in an empty Edit-Term, this deletes the Term to the left of it.
   - Ctrl+Enter:
     + if the input contains certain string-codes: converts them to special characters, e.g. '\beta' to &beta;.